1001-digital/erc721-extensions/README.md

     ERC721("OneForAllToken", "OFA")
   {}

-  function mint () external onePerWallet returns (uint256) {
-    // ...
-  }

-  // Transfer are taken care of by the library.
+  // Mints and Transfer limites are taken care of by the library.
 }
 ```